pablodiegovs/pablodiegovs.github.io/_posts/2022-03-30-coding-ospf-to-json.markdown

 print (result)
 ```

-the OSPF neighbor JSON file will look like:
+the OSPF neighbor JSON file will look like this:

 ```javascript
 [